Henry Reeve (soldier)

-Henry Reeve (April 4, 1850 – August 4, 1876) was a brigadier general in Cuba's Ejército Libertador (Army of Liberation) – more commonly known as the Ejército Mambí – during the Ten Years' War (1868–1878).
+Henry Mike Reeve Carroll (April 4, 1850 – August 4, 1876) was a brigadier general in Cuba's Ejército Libertador (Army of Liberation) – more commonly known as the Ejército Mambí – during the Ten Years' War (1868–1878).
 In his youth, he was a drummer boy in the Union Army during the American Civil War.
+During his entire service in Cuba, he wore his US Army uniform.
+Reeve participated in approximately 400 engagements against Spanish forces, rising through the ranks quickly.
+Ignacio Agramonte nicknamed him "El Inglesito" ("The Little Englishman") due to his fair complexion and foreign origin.